Beliavsky/Fortran-Best-Practices/README.md

 It is easier for the reader to understand a ```write``` statement if the format string is on the same line, rather than in a separate numbered format statement.
 If the same format string is used in multiple ```write``` statements, define it as a ```parameter```.

 #### Put functions and subroutines in modules
 This enables type-checking of arguments at compile time.
+If this is not possible, provide an explicit interface for the procedure.

 #### Put ```implicit none``` at the beginning of the main program or module
 If this is done, it is unnecessary to write ```implicit none``` in each procedure.